metametadata/clj-fakes/docs/user-guide.md

   (charAt :recorded-fake [f/any? \a]))
 ```

-While protocol methods always have a first `this` argument,
+Although protocol methods always have a first `this` argument,
-method config must not try to match this argument (there is no sense to do it).
+method configs must not try to match this argument.
 However, the return value function will receive all the arguments on invocation,
 including `this`: